On the temporal tweezing of cavity solitons: The Full Model: Lugiato-Lefever Equation and Temporal Phase Modulation

 where $h_{\phi}$, $\sigma_{\phi}$, and $\tau_0$ describe, respectively, the height, width, and center position of the phase profile.

 In what follows, we will first consider the stationary solutions of the LL model in the form $u(z, \tau) = u_0(\tau)$ which are governed by the following ODE:

-It is important to recall that the stationary state~(\ref{LLNoSol}) needs to be supplemented with the additional power-balance constraint~(\ref{LLConstraint}) which needs to be enforced for the stationary solutions as follows:

-This self-consistency condition selects the particular value of the detuning $\Delta$ once the other parameters (i.e., $u_{\rm in}$, $h_{\phi}$, and $\sigma_{\phi}$) are fixed.
-Indeed, this parameter is reminiscent of the frequency of the solitary waves in the corresponding Hamiltonian, nonlinear Schr{\"o}dinger (NLS) type settings~\cite{chap01:ablowitz}.
-While in such NLS systems, this parameter has freely tunable ranges, in the present dissipative system, it is determined by the relevant balance condition discussed above.
-Once stationary soliton solutions of the resulting differential-algebraic system of Eqs.~(\ref{LLNoSol}) and~(\ref{LLconstraint0}) are identified at $\tau_0 = 0$, their ``tweezability'' (i.e., amenability to transfer via tweezers) is considered by measuring the amount of soliton intensity that remains inside and outside of the effective potential $(\phi')^2$ as the center location of the tweezer is manipulated.
+In practice, in what follows, the homogeneous background pedestal $v_s$ is determined by solving algebraic equation Eq.~\eqref{steadyStateLL} having made a choice for $\Delta$ and $u_{\rm in}$.
+This in turn fixes the boundary state ($v_s$) for stationary CS states.
+Once stationary soliton solutions of the ODE Eq.~(\ref{LLNoSol}) are identified (consistent with this boundary state) at $\tau_0 = 0$, their ``{temporal} tweezability'' (i.e., amenability to transfer via tweezers) is considered by measuring the amount of soliton intensity that remains inside and outside of the effective potential $(\phi')^2$ as the center location of the tweezer is (subsequently) manipulated.

-To simulate moving and manipulating the cavity soliton through the phase profile we consider the following ``motion'' in the evolution variable:
+To simulate moving and manipulating the cavity soliton through the phase profile we consider the following ``motion'' in the evolution variable $z$:

 where $\tau_f$ is the final fast time $\tau$ at which the phase profile stops, $z^*$ is the slow time for the phase profile to reach $\tau_f/2$, and $\beta$ is the adiabaticity parameter which describes how fast the effective potential moves the temporal profile centered at $\tau_0$.
 Figure \ref{fig:tau0} depicts the trajectory of the temporal tweezing.

-In the numerical results Sec.~\ref{section:TweezeResults}, we show three domains for the dynamics of the CS for parameters $\tau_f$ and $\beta$: (i) temporal tweezed CS (where the CS moves with effective potential), (ii) dissipative CS (where the CS completely dissipates away; called no-CS), and (iii) effective potential moves too fast and the CS stays behind (called non-tweezed CS).
+Having given the PDE setup of our considerations, we now turn to its effective low-dimensional description via the non-conservative variational approximation.